kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

 ### Changes in the Inspect API

 Introduce a new non-physical endpoint `/_snapshot` that returns a config dump of a DPP without the actual `/config_dump` call to Envoy.
-If we want to be able to compute diff on the client side we can't use `xds` endpoint as its response lightly diverges from what CP has in SnapshotCache.
+If we want to be able to compute diff on the client side we can't use `xds` endpoint as its response slightly diverges from what CP has in the SnapshotCache.

-Add a query parameter `effect=shadow`:
+Add a query parameter `shadow=true`:

-* `GET /meshes/{mesh}/dataplanes/{name}/_snapshot` -> `GET /meshes/{mesh}/dataplanes/{name}/_snapshot?effect=shadow`
+* `GET /meshes/{mesh}/dataplanes/{name}/_snapshot` -> `GET /meshes/{mesh}/dataplanes/{name}/_snapshot?shadow=true`
-* `GET /meshes/{mesh}/dataplanes/{name}/_rules` -> `GET /meshes/{mesh}/dataplanes/{name}/_rules?effect=shadow`
+* `GET /meshes/{mesh}/dataplanes/{name}/_rules` -> `GET /meshes/{mesh}/dataplanes/{name}/_rules?shadow=true`

-when `effect=shadow` is set, the response will take policies with `kuma.io/effect: shadow` label into account.
+when `shadow=true` is set, the response will take policies with `kuma.io/effect: shadow` label into account.
-Please note, the response DOES NOT yet contain the json patch diff.
-These endpoints are only useful when calculating the diff on the client side.

-Introduce a new non-physical endpoint `/_snapshot-diff`.
-This endpoint will return a list of changes in a JSON Patch format that shows what modifications are going to be applied to the config dump if we take into account shadow policies.

-We don't want to introduce `/_rules-diff` at this point, as `/_rules` API is rarely used without the client and heavily depends on the visualization in GUI.
+For the debugging purposes it makes sense to represent the shadow snapshot as the original snapshot + jsonPatch that can be applied to it.
+Kuma GUI and kumactl also can benefit from such representation.
+To make server produce such response we can introduce a query parameter `include=diff`.
+Query param `include` contains a list of fields that should be included in the response.
+By default, only `xds` field is set by the API server.
+From the validation point of view the request `_snapshot?shadow=true&include=diff` makes no sense and should be rejected.

 OpenAPI spec for new endpoints: